LeeCrypt0x/dnsResolver/README.md

 # a simple dns resolver made in Python.

 # how it works:
-1. The target domain (e.g. 'example.com')
+1. The target domain (ex: 'example.com')
 2. A wordlist containing possible subdomains (ex: 'wordlist.txt')

 For each word in the wordlist, the script tries to resolve the subdomain '<word>.<domain>' using the 'socket.getaddrinfo' function.
 If the subdomain exists and can be resolved, the script prints the subdomain name along with its IP address.
 Otherwise, it silently ignores it.